If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

 Specification of Pin Insulator:

-- Pin insulator can sustain upto 11kV voltage capacity.
+- Pin insulators can sustain up to 11kV voltage capacity.

-- It is made up of material which has high mechanical strength.
+- It is made up of material that has high mechanical strength.

-- It can be connected with horizontal as well as vertical position.
+- It can be connected with horizontal as well as vertical positions.

 - The pin insulator has a simple construction.

-- It requires less maintenance as compare other insulator types.
+- It requires less maintenance as compared to other insulator types.

 2. Suspension Insulator

-Especially, glass types of insulator used in the lightweight condition.
+Especially, glass types of insulators used in lightweight conditions.

 Specification of Suspension Insulator: